themesberg/flowbite/content/customize/dark-mode.md

 ---
 layout: home
 title: Tailwind CSS Dark Mode - Flowbite
-description: Learn how to use and build a dark and light mode switcher for Tailwind CSS using Flowbite
+description: Learn how to configure and build a dark mode switcher for Tailwind CSS using Flowbite and start developing with the components from the library
 group: customize
 toc: true